 Beyond public speaking careers.

-Up until now, we’ve only talked about careers that involve speaking at their core, but in any profession, public speaking is an asset.
+Until now, we’ve only talked about careers that involve speaking at their core, but in any profession, public speaking is an asset.
 Take the corporate world with all its presentations for example, what good is a well-made PowerPoint presentation if the presenter cannot explain it well?